intel-analytics/ipex-llm/python/llm/portable-executable/README.md

 # BigDL-LLM Portable Executable For Windows: User Guide

-This one-click installer includes everything you need to run LLM (except models).
+This portable executable includes everything you need to run LLM (except models).
 Please refer to How to use section to get started.

 ## 13B model running on an Intel 11-Gen Core PC (real-time screen capture)